Craig Winrow: Athletics career

 In the summer of 1989, he was the winner of the 1989 European Athletics Junior Championships 800-metre event in Varaždin, Yugoslavia, having initially trailed but overtook everyone on the final lap to victory.
 He loved running and was known to tell others what they were missing, suggesting that if he wasn't running then he may be "working in a packing factory or something."

 Winrow became the British 800 metres champion after winning the British AAA Championships title at the 1994 AAA Championships.

 He represented England in the 800 metres event at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
 He represented Great Britain at the 1996 Summer Olympics reaching the semifinals.

 His personal bests in the event are 1:45.23 outdoors (Rome 1996) and 1:47.78 indoors (Glasgow 1994).

 Coaching

 Nowadays he works as a coach.
-He has trained, among others, Andrew Osagie and Adelle Tracey.
+He has trained, among others, Joe Wigfield, Andrew Osagie and Adelle Tracey.